The Funded Trader Calculator

 TFT's static 10% total DD line — combined with unlimited time — is friendly to mean-reversion strategies that recover from large drawdowns.
 Trailing-DD firms (FTMO 1-step) would fail the same recovery leg that TFT static rules survive.
 Pass Lab will rank TFT above FTMO 1-step for grid/mean-reversion portfolios.

-One caveat about TFT specifically: The Funded Trader has documented payout delays affecting traders since 2024 (Finance Magnates coverage).
+One caveat about TFT specifically: The Funded Trader has documented payout delays affecting traders — ongoing since late 2024, with 1,272+ traders still awaiting settlement as of April 2026 (Finance Magnates coverage).
 The evaluation challenge rules are favorable in 2026, but the funded-stage payout reliability is mixed.
 Even a high pass-probability at TFT means little if the downstream payout flow is unreliable.
 Pass Lab models the evaluation rules accurately; the funded-stage operational reliability is a separate dimension you should research independently before committing capital.

 Frequently asked questions